decretist/Dissertation/Chapter3/chapter3.md

 canon law studies---it is a clearing of the ground of older ways of thinking in the field.
-Although the title of the essay was a lightning-rod in 1980s theory war polemics, taken as if Barthes were arguing that texts somehow wrote themselves, Medievalists will recognize the French title of the essay, "La mort de l'auteur," as a pun on *Le Morte d'Arthur*.
+Although the title of the essay was a lightning-rod in 1980s theory war polemics, taken as if Barthes were arguing that texts somehow wrote themselves, medievalists will recognize the French title of the essay, "La mort de l'auteur," as a pun on *Le Morte d'Arthur*.
 Barthes's essay is short and relatively free of arcane technical terms.
 Barthes was a literary critic and